 In all this I remembered suddenly that there was one time in my elementary school years when I engaged in bullying myself.
 It was exactly one occurrence, but it felt so terrible that it haunts me to this day.

 And I noticed that as soon as the thought came up, I started rationalizing my own behaviour.

 ”It wasn’t that bad.
 Others were doing much worse things to Ed.
-All I said to him was that we didn’t need to hear his ‘sound effects’.
-He was complaining about something he couldn’t find in his locker.
-It’s not like he had any medical reasons to be yelling ‘Oh NOO!’ in the hallway because in that case, I obviously never would have said anything.”
+All I said to him was that we didn’t need to hear his ‘sound effects’ while he was complaining about something he couldn’t find in his locker.”

 But this was quickly replaced with the most extreme form of guilt that I think I ever felt in my life.
 It didn’t matter how small or big it was.
 There is never any good reason to bully anyone.
 After that occurrence, I never bullied anyone ever again, and in fact did everything I could to support people I knew were being bullied.